choshun/slider-puzzle/README.md

 ###Hotsheet

-* Before (wasn't really keeping track of day)
+* Before 1/6/16
   * get es6 webpack seed up on local - DONE
-  * create a shuffled grid
+  * create a shuffled grid - DONE
-  * get allowable moves based on empty tile and grid
+  * get allowable moves based on empty tile and grid - DONE
   * figure out how best to solve it - which took a while
 * 1/6/16
   * get canvas to move a tile - DONE!
   * translate e.pagex/y to tiles - DONE!